cosminadrianpopescu/vim-sql-workbench/README-7.md

 this in your `vimrc`:

 ```
-call sw#dbexplorer#add_tab('oracle', 'DB Links', 'L', 'select db_link, username,
+call sw#dbexplorer#add_tab('*', 'DB Links', 'L', 'select db_link, username,
 created  from user_db_links;', [{'title': 'Show the host', 'shortcut': 'H',
 'command': "select host from user_db_links where db_link = '%object%'"}])
 ```

-Now on all your oracle profiles, you will have an extra option.
+Now on all profiles, you will have an extra option.
 Every time when you click "L" in normal mode, in the bottom left panel you will have a list of database links from your schema.
 For each link, you can move the cursor on top of it and click H. You will see in the right panel the source of the link.

 Every time when "L" is clicked, `vim-sqlworkbench` sends the `select db_link, username, created from user_db_links;` command to the DBMS.
 The result will be